alastairreid/RelatedWork/_papers/kuznetsov:pldi:2012.md

 The paper has a nice overview of the design space of symbolic program analysis based on how the following are handled: loops/recursion; whether and how feasibility of branches is checked to avoid encoding infeasible branches;
 whether and how states from different paths are merged; and compositionality.
-With the exception of compositionality, this is captured in Algorithm~1 that presents a generic algorithm parameterized by a scheduling function, a state similarity relation and a branch checker.
+With the exception of compositionality, this is captured in Algorithm 1 that presents a generic algorithm parameterized by a scheduling function, a state similarity relation and a branch checker.
-This is able to capture search based [symbolic execution] (as in KLEE and DART), [bounded model checking], static state merging of [verification condition generator]s, and function summaries (which can be seen as merging states at the end of a function).
+This is able to capture search based [symbolic execution] (as in KLEE and DART), [bounded model checking], static state merging in [verification condition generator]s, and function summaries (which can be seen as merging states at the end of a function).

 Query Count Estimation (QCE) uses a preprocessing step to count the number of times